shouryakakkar/shouryakakkar/README.md

 - 👋 Hi, I’m @shouryakakkar
 - 👀 I’m interested in Python & Bash Scripting
-- 🌱 I’m currently learning C++ and Scripting in Bash
+- 🌱 I’m currently learning C++ and MERN
 - 📫 How to reach me https://www.linkedin.com/in/shouryakakkar/

 <!---